irmen/Pyro4/examples/stockquotes/Readme.txt

     Support for remote iterators/generators is available since Pyro 4.49.
     In the viewer we didn't hardcode the stock market names but instead we ask the name server for all available stock markets.

+phase 3:
+    Similar to phase2, but now we make two small changes:
+    a) we use the Pyro name server in such a way that it is accessible from other machines, and b) we run the stock market server in a way that the host is not "localhost" by default and can be accessed by different machines.
+To do this, create the daemon with the arguments 'host' and 'port' set (i.e. host=HOST_IP, port=HOST_PORT).
+    Again, you have to start both component by itself (in separate console windows for instance):
+    - start a Pyro name server like this:
+    (python -m Pyro4.naming -n 192.168.1.99 -p 9091) or
+    (pyro4-ns -n 192.168.1.99 -p 9091)
+    - start the stockmarket.py (set HOST_IP and HOST_PORT accordingly.
+    Also, make sure HOST_PORT is already open).
+    - start the viewer.py in different remote machines to see the stream of quotes coming in on each window.